makma/fingerprintjs.com/content/blog/how-to-outsmart-fraudsters-and-recognize-phishing-emails.md

 ### Abundance of typos

 Bad grammar is an obvious sign of a phishing email.
-Legitimate firms drafting formal emails will likely correct any obvious errors and typos prior to sending, while cyber attackers will inadvertently include spelling, syntax or grammatical errorsThe email copy may also use improper English or sentences that  are nonsensical.
+Legitimate firms drafting formal emails will likely correct any obvious errors and typos prior to sending, while cyber attackers will inadvertently include spelling, syntax or grammatical errors.
+The email copy may also use improper English or sentences that  are nonsensical.
 These mistakes may be hard to notice at first glance, but can more easily be spotted during a slower, second take.

 ### Discrepancies in links and domains

 Cyber criminals will often employ phishing emails to trick readers into clicking on malicious links.
 This could have disastrous results, as the action may open up a destination web page/resource containing malware or malicious scripts for harvesting user details.

 Several key visual clues may allude to a potential phishing email attack in the works.
 The links may be buttons or graphics directly copied and pasted into the email body, in which case they may look off-center, oddly-shaped or malformed.
 For text links, users should be wary of hyperlinks with hidden or obfuscated URLS., as cyber criminals will use methods to cloak the malicious destination domain, so as not to tip off the user.

 ![Bank Phishing Email](https://lh3.googleusercontent.com/eiUfsvLKZ8EGPLyZ2lJz-1o9aUzey8Tzc5dOOONEsgchZUhtXGUqpiOjIDINcU-DnM0XH3VTleuFFNMxa3AzTOENBcq4CS7BqRutpVXT34gl05HjZ1CMV8YKHKzUEVwA4err1lRu=s0 "Bank Phishing Email")